Dissipative response of driven bead-spring-dashpot chains: Introduction

-The work statistics of a Rouse chain whose one end is fixed and the other subjected to one-dimensional motion via pulling at a constant velocity or oscillation at a fixed frequency have been derived~\cite{Dhar2005,Speck2005,Varghese2013}.
-We extend the approach to a bead-spring-dashpot chain, and derive expressions for the work statistics under both the protocols to answer (a).
-We discover, however, that the dependence of the dissipation of the number of spring-dashpots in the chain is highly non-trivial, and is dictated by the stiffness of the steering spring relative to that of a single spring in the chain.
-Essentially, a soft steering spring results in the dissipation increasing with $N$, while a stiff spring results in the dissipation decreasing with $N$.
-This surprising result precludes a straightforward to the question posed in (b) above.
+{The work statistics of a Rouse chain whose one end is fixed and the other subjected to one-dimensional motion via pulling at a constant velocity or oscillation at a fixed frequency have been derived~\cite{Dhar2005,Speck2005,Varghese2013}.
+We extend the approach to a bead-spring-dashpot chain, and derive expressions for the work statistics under both the protocols.
+We discover, however, that the dependence of the dissipation on the number of spring-dashpots in the chain is highly non-trivial, and is dictated by the stiffness of the steering spring relative to that of a single spring in the chain.
+Essentially, a soft steering spring results in the dissipation increasing with $N$, while a stiff spring results in the dissipation decreasing with $N$ (termed ``anti-cooperative response" and explained later in the paper).
+This seemingly surprising, stiffness-dependent response precludes the establishment of a straightforward relationship between the dissipation incurred in pulling a chain to the damping coefficient of a single dashpot.
+A stiffness-dependent response to pulling has been exploited for the design of minimally-dissipative protocols~\cite{Blaber2022,Blaber2022a} for manipulating the positions of colloids moving in a corrugated external potential.
+The observation of a stiffness-dependent dissipative response in a coarse-grained model for polymers with internal friction is the central physical finding of this paper.}

 This document is organized as follows.
-Section~\ref{sec:gov_eq} derives the expression for the work dissipated in subjecting a tethered bead-spring-dashpot chain to an arbitrary pulling protocol.
+Section~\ref{sec:gov_eq} describes the bead-spring-dashpot chain model and derives the expression for the work dissipated in subjecting a tethered chain to an arbitrary pulling protocol.
 The case of constant velocity pulling and oscillatory driving are considered in Sec.~\ref{sec:work_calc}, and expressions for the work dissipated in these two protocols are derived.
 A comparison with previous work done in the field of dissipation calculation for driven Rouse chains is provided in Sec.~\ref{sec:fd_compare_approach}, and Sec.~\ref{sec:res_disc} discusses the results of the present work for both the driving protocols.
 We conclude in Sec.~\ref{sec:otl_concl}.
 The appendix contains the derivation of identities used in the simplification of expressions appearing in Sections~\ref{sec:gov_eq} and ~\ref{sec:work_calc}.